MSG-GAN: Multi-Scale Gradients for Generative Adversarial Networks: Acknowledgements

-While this approach is able to generate state-of-the-art results, it can be hard to train, due to the addition of hyperparameters to be tuned per dataset, including different iteration counts, learning rates (which can be different for the Generator and Discriminator \cite{ttur2017}) and fading times for the different resolutions.
+While this approach is able to generate state-of-the-art results, it can be hard to train, due to the addition of hyperparameters to be tuned per resolution, including different iteration counts, learning rates (which can be different for the Generator and Discriminator \cite{ttur2017}) and the fade-in iterations.
+In addition, a concurrent submission~\cite{stylegan2} discovered that it leads to phase artifacts where certain generated features are attached to specific spatial locations.
+Hence our main motivation lies in addressing these problems by providing a simpler alternative that leads to high quality results and stable training.

+Although the current state-of-the-art in class conditional image generation on the Imagenet dataset, i.e. BigGAN \cite{biggan}, doesn't employ multi-scale image generation, note that the highest resolution they operate on is \texttt{512x512}.
+All high resolution state-of-the-art methods \cite{proGAN2018, styleGAN2018, stylegan2, pix2pixHD, hdgan} use some or the other form of multi-scale image synthesis.
 Multi-scale image generation is a well established technique, with methods existing well before deep networks became popular for this task~\cite{lefebvre2005parallel,wexler2007space}.
-More recently, a number of GAN-based methods break the process of high resolution image synthesis into smaller subtasks~\cite{lrgan2017, stackGAN2017, stackGANpp2018, gman2016, madGAN2018, proGAN2018}.
+More recently, a number of GAN-based methods break the process of high resolution image synthesis into smaller subtasks~\cite{lrgan2017, stackGAN2017, stackGANpp2018, gman2016, madGAN2018, proGAN2018, pix2pixHD, hdgan}.
 For example, LR-GAN~\cite{lrgan2017} uses separate generators for synthesizing the background, foreground and compositor masks for the final image.
 Works such as GMAN and StackGAN employ a single generator and multiple discriminators for variation in teaching and multi-scale generation respectively~\cite{gman2016, stackGAN2017, stackGANpp2018}.
-MAD-GAN~\cite{madGAN2018}, instead uses multiple generators for solving the problem of mode-collapse by training this multi-agent setup in such a way that different generators capture different modalities in the training dataset.
+MAD-GAN~\cite{madGAN2018}, instead uses multiple generators to address mode-collapse by training a multi-agent setup in such a way that different generators capture different modalities in the training dataset.
 LapGAN~\cite{Denton2015DeepGI} models the difference between the generated multi-scale components of a Laplacian pyramid of the images using a single generator and multiple discriminators for different scales.
+Pix2PixHD \cite{pix2pixHD} uses three architecturally similar discriminators acting upon three different resolutions of the images obtained by downsampling the real and the generated images.